 The speed of innovation also means that novelties become common very fast.
 This relates to hardware and software.
 Take for example space technology.
 In classical space technology, there is the paradoxical saying “Only use in space what has been proven in space.”
 This makes sense, since it is tremendously expensive, or impossible to fix things in space.
 So you won’t risk a billion-dollar satellite by using technology of which you don’t know yet whether it works in space.
 The consequence is that satellites run on very old technology.
 Meteosat (2nd generation), has taken 20 years of development, there are currently 4 in orbit, and they cost 1 Bn € each.
 The capacity of their in-board camera is to cover 1 square km with 1 pixel – that was what the technology was capable of 30 years ago.

 By comparison, the start-up Planet Labs has built a satellite for a similar task: take 1 picture of all the Earth’s surface per day.
-Their “Doves” were built on a completely different combination of technology, price, and quantity.
+Their “Doves” (you can see one in the picture above) were built on a completely different combination of technology, price, and quantity.
 They use gyroscope and cameras from current smartphones – cheap, modern, but not tested in space.
 Since they cost less than 200 000 € (estimate), it was possible to send 149 into orbit – one batch at the time.
 Price and quantity were the condition to include one or two experiments with each batch – if some of them break down, it’s not the end of the mission.
 Relying on existing, commoditized technology, development of the first satellite took 3 years.
 The quality?
 One pixel covers 3 square meters on Earth – no surprise with today’s Smartphone camera technology.

 This means that the option to piggy-back on a commodity instead of an expensive customised or niche product, has become much more widespread and powerful because of Moore’s law.